 Southeast of Bogotá, the Andes mountains give way to a vast tropical grassland known as Los Llanos (the plains).
 This agricultural heartland occupies over 1/4 of Colombia’s landmass.
 The region teems with wildlife, harbouring some 700 species of bird and more than 100 species of mammals, including caiman, turtle, anaconda, capybara, deer, armadillo and wildcat.

-The best and most comfortable way to experience the region is to stay at our remote tented camp, located in a 9,000 hectare private reserve and available during dry season, December thru April.
+The best way to experience the region is to stay at our remote tented camp, located in a 9,000 hectare private reserve and available during dry season, December thru April.
 Days are spent horse riding, tracking puma, off-roading, bird watching and herding cattle with the llaneros (cowboys).
-Our staff includes a first rate ornithologist and a talented chef.
-Evenings are spent around the bonfire stargazing, glass in hand.
+Our staff includes a first rate ornithologist and a talented chef and cocktail supremo.